-In the top right of the content editor interface you will find a number of different content types that can be selected.
-While these do not change how the content performs, they will be shown to the user if they take the course on Next Tech.
+In the top right of the content editor interface you will find a number of different content types that can be selected:

-Activity: Activities are designed to guide the user through learning a new subject area by giving them opportunities to apply the skills in a real-world scenario.
-In larger courses, activities are typically focused on the application of concepts learned in lessons, but in shorter courses, they may also teach new material as the user progresses.
+Activities are designed to guide the user through learning a new subject area by giving them opportunities to apply the skills in a real-world scenario.
+Activities are typically focused on the application of concepts learned in lessons, but in shorter courses, they may also teach new material as the user progresses.

-Challenge: Challenges typically include only a problem statement for the user to solve and some starter code and/or environment.
-This allows the user to focus on solving the problem they've been tasked with.
+Challenges typically include only a problem statement for the user to solve and some starter code and/or environment.
+This allows the user to focus on solving the problem they've been tasked with on their own.

-Lesson: Lessons are used to introduce new subject matter to the user alongside an environment where they can test out new skills if they'd like, but guided hands-on application is typically reserved for activities.
+Lessons are used to introduce new subject matter to the user alongside an environment where they can test out new skills, but guided hands-on application is typically reserved for activities.

 Projects are open-ended opportunities for the user to apply what they have learned so far.
 At most, they may contain a short suggestion for what the user could build and some starting code to work with, but beyond that, the user is on their own to build something new!